Olympus Duodenoscope Infection Lawsuit

 13

-Years between first warnings and FDA import ban
+Years between early warnings and the 2025 FDA import alerts

 Patients and families harmed by contaminated Olympus duodenoscopes have filed lawsuits in federal and state courts across the country.
 The claims generally fall into three categories.